zuccha/smw-code/uber-asm/update-player-overworld-animation/README.md

 RTL
 ```

-and set the following line in "list.txt" under the "gamemode" label:
+and set the following line in `list.txt` under the _gamemode_ label:

 ```
 0D gm0D.asm